-• The nearest toilets are at the Nunnery.
+• The nearest toilets are on Nunnery Place at the back of the BTO (during office hours only)

 • The distance from the Nuns’ Bridges to the Lakes and back is about 3kms/1.5 miles.